 They partner with Hollywood Casino in Philadelphia and have established a strong reputation for outstanding customer service.
-A well connected relationship brick-and-mortar sportsbooks will be a huge asset as well.
+A well-connected relationship between brick-and-mortar sportsbooks will be a huge asset as well.

 BetRivers Sportsbook Mobile App

-BetRivers currently offers their mobile sportsbook app in three states, Pennsylvania, Indiana and Colorado.
+BetRivers currently offers its mobile sportsbook app in three states, Pennsylvania, Indiana, and Colorado.
 They are the sports betting arm of Rush Street Gaming.
 The same people who manage SugarHouse online are behind BetRivers.